Nazlizamanian/Jonkoping-University-Computer-Engineeering-Programme/README.md

 - Unified Modeling Language: class diagrams, sequence diagrams, use case diagrams, etc.
 - Design patterns: object-oriented patterns, analysis patterns, patterns for system architecture

-# NetWork Programming 7.5hp TNPK18
+# Network Programming 7.5hp TNPK18
 ## Course Description
 The course provides an introduction to the structure of the Internet and TCP/IP protocols, but then focuses on the upper layers of the OSI model (session, presentation, and application layers).The course includes the following topics: